 Well, sort of.

 Those who are already familiar with the myths should have spotted the most obvious error here: Loki is not a god.
-Details about his parents, Fárbauti and Laufey, are practically non-existent, but Snorri Sturluson, the author of the Prose Edda, assigns Loki’s father Fárbauti to the giants, which meshes well with the translation of his name: “anger-striker”.1 2 It appears that Loki is almost definitely one of the giants.
+Details about his parents, Fárbauti and Laufey, are practically non-existent, but Snorri Sturluson, the author of The Prose Edda, assigns Loki’s father Fárbauti to the giants, which meshes well with the translation of his name: “Anger-Striker”.1 2 It appears that Loki is almost definitely one of the giants.

-Another thing—“giant” isn’t really an appropriate description as these beings (the “Jötnar”, singular: “Jötun”) are rarely physically distinguishable from the gods (the “Aesir”, singular: “Áss”—which rhymes with “house”, just to be clear).3 The two peoples sometimes intermarry, although the Aesir get the all benefits of these transactions.4 5 Oh, and just to make things a little more complicated, the Aesir and the Jötnar are actually cousins.
+Another thing—“giant” isn’t really an appropriate description as these beings (the “Jötnar”, singular: “Jötun”) are rarely physically distinguishable from the gods (the “Aesir”, singular: “Áss”—which rhymes with “house”, just to be clear).3 The two peoples sometimes intermarry, although the Aesir get the all benefits of these transactions.4 5 And just to make things a little more complicated, the Aesir and the Jötnar are actually cousins.
 This story goes right back to the origins of the worlds.

-Of the worlds created, the three most prominent in the mythology are Midgard, the home of humankind; Asgard, the realm of the Aesir; and Jötunheimar, the lands of the Jötnar.
-The Jötnar and Aesir are locked in a power struggle in which the Jötnar regularly try to steal from or attack the Aesir; however, between Thor’s sheer might and Odin’s knowledge and ruthlessness, the Aesir always have the upper hand.
+Of the worlds created, the three most prominent in the mythology are Midgard, the home of humankind; Asgard, the realm of the Aesir; and Jötunheim, the lands of the Jötnar.
+The Jötnar and Aesir are locked in a power struggle in which the Jötnar try to steal from or attack the Aesir; however, between Thor’s sheer might and Odin’s knowledge and ruthlessness, the Aesir always have the upper hand.

 So the question is, if the Aesir and the Jötnar are such bitter enemies, then why is Loki in Asgard?
 I will look at that in Part II: Prophesy and Fate.

 - Part III: The Many Faces of Odin

 - Part IV: Loki’s Charms